HalvesChen/HalvesChen/README.md

 ## Hi there 👋

-- 🔭 I’m a Ph.D. from the School of Intelligent Engineering, Sun Yat-sen University
+- 🔭 I’m a PhD student from the School of Intelligent Engineering, Sun Yat-sen University
 <!-- - 🌱 I’m currently learning MLLM -->
 - 📖 My research interest includes:
   - Unsupervised Learning